Valeria Savinykh vs. Varvara Gracheva: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Valeria Savinykh vs. Varvara Gracheva Trends and Insights

-- On hard courts, Savinykh has played 15 matches over the past year, totaling 20.9 games per match while winning 52.2% of games.
+- Savinykh has played 15 matches on hard courts over the past 12 months, and 20.9 games per match.

-- In her 57 matches in the past year across all court types, Gracheva is averaging 21.6 games per match and winning 50.9% of those games.
+- Gracheva is averaging 21.6 games per match in her 57 matches played in the past 12 months across all court surfaces, winning 50.9% of those games.

 - On hard courts, Gracheva has played 42 matches and averaged 21.2 games per match and 9.4 games per set.